amarantha-k/cbas/_drafts/3_query.md

     	"uid": 2
     } ]

-Note that a subquery, like a top-level `SELECT` statement, always returns a collection - regardless of where within a query the subquery occurs - and again the result is never automatically cast into a scalar.
+**Note:** A subquery, like a top-level `SELECT` statement, always returns a collection,regardless of where within a query the subquery occurs, and again the result is never automatically cast into a scalar.

 ## <a id="Vs_SQL-92">SQL++ vs. SQL-92</a>
-The following matrix is a quick "SQL-92 compatibility cheat sheet" for SQL++.
+The following matrix is a quick SQL-92 compatibility cheat sheet for SQL++.

 | Feature |  SQL++ | SQL-92 |
 |----------|--------|--------|